ldaptv/reddit-work/Projects/TheBasics-Roles-Tanking.md

 * What type of engagements do you favor as a tank or player?
 * Do you think Storm League or the ranks in the league favors certain types of engagements?
 * Do you value shotcalling in your matches and if no one is shotcalling do you step up?
-* Do you have any tips for shotcalling that your find work pretty well?
+* Do you have any tips for shotcalling that your find work well?

 Please share any questions or opinions you have about tanking with regards to using vision, engaging, or shotcalling.